Acupuncture [peekaboo name="Acupuncture"]

 Adhesions [peekaboo name="Adhesions"]

-Adhesions are scar-like bands of tissue that grow between two surfaces inside the body that can be caused by inflammation, surgery or injury.
-The development of this tissue in the muscle or joint can lead to weaker, tighter muscles and limited range of movement and may also result in the increased chance of re-injury.
+Adhesions are scar-like bands of tissue that grow between two surfaces inside the body that can be caused by inflammation, surgery, or injury.
+The development of this tissue in the muscle or joint can lead to weaker, tighter muscles, limited range of movement, and may also result in the increased chance of re-injury.

 Autonomic Nervous System [peekaboo name="Autonomic Nervous System"]

 [peekaboo_content name="Autonomic Nervous System"]

 The Autonomic Nervous System is a control system which serves to maintain homeostasis within the body which is primarily involuntary and reflexive.

 Bowenwork is a system of healing developed in Australia that uses a series of gentle moves and touch across muscle and connective tissue to balance the autonomic nervous system.
 The aim is to achieve this balance so that the body can release toxins, creating an environment suitable for healing.